2019 CONCACAF Gold Cup: Group stage

 The match dates and the assignments were announced by CONCACAF on October 9, 2018.
 The quarter-final pairings were later amended on October 12, 2018.
 The top two teams from each group qualified for the quarter-finals.

 All match times listed are EDT (UTC−4), as listed by CONCACAF.
 If the venue is located in a different time zone, the local time is also given.

-Tiebreakers

-The ranking of teams in the group stage was determined as follows: